Learn about the different CRPS symptoms, managing them, diagnosis, and treatment options.

 Complex Regional Pain Syndrome (CRPS)

-Complex Regional Pain Syndrome (CRPS), also known as Reflex Sympathetic Dystrophy (RSD), is a general term used to classify excessive and persisting pain and inflammation occurring after an injury to a body part (such as an arm or leg).
-It’s important to note that although most cases of CRPS disease occurrence have been linked with an injury to a specific body part, this isn’t always the case for everyone affected.1
+Complex Regional Pain Syndrome (CRPS), also known as Reflex Sympathetic Dystrophy (RSD), is a general term used to classify excessive and persisting pain and inflammation occurring after an injury.
+It’s important to note that although most cases of CRPS disease occurrence have been linked with an injury to a specific body part, such as an arm or leg, this isn’t always the case for everyone affected.1

 CRPS disease can occur in both adults and children.
-In adults, the arm is the most usually affected body part, while the legs are the most affected for children with regional pain syndrome.
-Most patients recover completely, but the disorder can be recurring, and symptoms in a small proportion of people with CRPS can be severe and last for years.
+In adults, the arm is the most usually affected body part, while the legs are the most affected for children.
+Most patients recover completely, but the disorder can be recurring.
+Symptoms in a small proportion of people with CRPS can be severe and last for years.
 CRPS has been observed to occur more commonly in females than males.2

 What is Full Body Complex Regional Pain Syndrome (CRPS)?

-How Will Complex Regional Pain Syndrome (CRPS) Affect Me?
+How Can Complex Regional Pain Syndrome Affect Me?

 Symptoms of Complex Regional Pain Syndrome